-Flag Description Notes -f <urilist_uri></urilist_uri> Use list at <urilist_uri> as src list</urilist_uri> This is equivalent to listing URI. -filelimit <n></n> Limit the total number of files to be <= n Deprecated!
-Ignored in D -sizelimit <n></n> Limit the total size to be <= n bytes Deprecated!
-Ignored in D -delete Delete the files existing in the dst but not in src The deletion is done by FS -strategy {dynamic uniformsize} Choose the copy-strategy to be used in DistCp.
-By default, uniformsize to legacy.)
-If dynamic is section, under InputForma -bandwidth Specify bandwidth per map, in MB/second.
-Each map will be restricted back its bandwidth consul value. -atomic {-tmp <tmp_dir>}</tmp_dir> Specify atomic commit, with optional tmp directory. -atomic instructs DistCp target to the final locatior form, or not at all.
-Option default is chosen.
-Note: to -mapredSslConf <ssl_conf_file></ssl_conf_file> Specify SSL Config file, to be used with HSFTP source When using the hsftp propassed to DistCp. <ss1_c< td=""></ss1_c<> -async Run DistCp asynchronously.
+Flag Description Notes differ, the source file replaces the destination file.
+As discussed in the Usage documentation, it also changes the semantics for generating destination paths, so users should use this carefully. -f <urilist_uri></urilist_uri> Use list at <urilist_uri> as src list</urilist_uri> This is equivalent to listing each source on the command line.
+The urilist_uri list should be a fully qualified URI. -filelimit <n></n> Limit the total number of files to be <= n Deprecated!
+Ignored in DistCp v2. -sizelimit <n></n> Limit the total size to be <= n bytes Deprecated!
+Ignored in DistCp v2. -delete Delete the files existing in the dst but not in src The deletion is done by FS Shell.
+So the trash will be used, if it is enabled. -strategy {dynamic uniformsize} Choose the copy-strategy to be used in DistCp.
+By default, uniformsize is used. (i.e. Maps are balanced on the total size of files copied by each map.
+Similar to legacy.)
+If dynamic is specified, DynamicInputFormat is used instead.
+(This is described in the Architecture section, under InputFormats.) -bandwidth Specify bandwidth per map, in MB/second.
+Each map will be restricted to consume only the specified bandwidth.
+This is not always exact.
+The map throttles back its bandwidth consumption during a copy, such that the net bandwidth used tends towards the specified value. -atomic {-tmp <tmp_dir>}</tmp_dir> Specify atomic commit, with optional tmp directory. -atomic instructs DistCp to copy the source data to a temporary target location, and then move the temporary target to the final location atomically.
+Data will either be available at final target in a complete and consistent form, or not at all.
+Optionally, $-tmp$ may be used to specify the location of the tmp-target.
+If not specified, a default is chosen.
+Note: $tmp\dir$ must be on the final target cluster. -mapredSslConf <ssl_conf_file></ssl_conf_file> Specify SSL Config file, to be used with HSFTP source When using the hsftp protocol with a source, the security-related properties may be specified in a config file and passed to DistCp. <ssl_conf_file> needs to be in the classpath.</ssl_conf_file> -async Run DistCp asynchronously.
 Quits as soon as the Hadoop Job is launched.
-The Hadoop Job-id is logg
+The Hadoop Job-id is logged, for tracking.